Updated June 8, 2023

 Example #7 – Compare Two Columns and Highlight the Matches and Differences

-We can compare and highlight the entries in column A that are found in Column B by using Conditional Formatting.
+We can compare and highlight column A entries found in Column B by using Conditional Formatting.

 Select the column in which you want to highlight the cells.
-Then click Conditional Formatting Tab, then go to “use a formula to determine which cells to format”.
+Then click the Conditional Formatting Tab and “use a formula to determine which cells to format“.

 Click on OK.

-Cells that are matching in both the columns are highlighted.
+Cells that match in both columns are highlighted.
 In the same way, we can highlight the cells that are not matching.

-Select the column in which you want the cells that are different to be highlighted.
+Select the column in which you want the cells different from being highlighted.

 Now click on OK.